geekgirl101/FFXI-HD-Maps/Q&A.md

 __Q.
 Will you be making more maps?__

 __A.__ Yes.
 I am constantly making or editing the existing maps.
 I also play FFXI too which is why I release maps slowly every few days.

+____
+__Q.
+Will you be making maps for retail FFXI?__

+__A.__ Unfortunately no.  I have little interest for FFXI retail, and from what I'm aware most of the maps by Remapster already cover all the more newer content so it's not needed for me to do anything to them.